Have you heard of the Rate of Perceived Exertion (RPE) chart but aren’t quite sure how it works—or whether it’s even useful for your running workouts?

 What is the Borg Rating of Perceived Exertion Scale?

-Borg’s 15-point scale is a bit more difficult to use than the classic ratio 0-10 scale.
-The original Borg scale starts at 6, where 6 is no activity or complete rest (like sitting on the couch).
+Borg’s 15-point scale is more difficult to use than the classic ratio 0-10 scale.
+The original Borg scale starts at six, where six is no activity or complete rest (like sitting on the couch).

-The original Borg RPE scale begins at a 6 since it was designed to correspond with average heart rates.
+The original Borg RPE scale begins at a six since it was designed to correspond with average heart rates.

 According to The Centers for Disease Control and Prevention (CDC)2CDC.
 (2019, December 21).
 Perceived Exertion (Borg Rating of Perceived Exertion Scale) | Physical Activity | CDC.
 Www.cdc.gov. :

-- Borg score 12 corresponds to a HR of 120 BPM
+- Borg score 12 corresponds to a heart rate of 120 BPM

-- Borg score 20 corresponds to a HR of 200 BPM
+- Borg score 20 corresponds to a heart rate of 200 BPM

-So whatever your RPE number is on the classic Borg scale, add a 0 to the end of that number and you have an estimate of your heart rate during that activity.
+So, whatever your RPE number is on the classic Borg scale, add a 0 to the end of that number, and you will have an estimate of your heart rate during that activity.

 Since these are estimates, you can create your own heart rate notes on the RPE chart or scale by measuring your RPE while wearing a heart rate monitor.